osmannyildiz/CodeQuick/spec.md

 - "/Users/osman/aa/code/_cq" contains the "reals" and "links" directories.
 - macOS has a builtin `trash` command now.
 - `rm` should move both the link and the real dir to Trash atomically and error clearly if either side is missing or out of sync.
+- For unique real directory names we'll make use of `mktemp`.
+The randomness will be prefixed with "cq-".

 ## Example commands

+Note: We used names like "000001" for illustration purposes.
+In practice, the names will be random.

 ```sh
 # mk